andrewm4894/anomstack/README.md

 Yes!
 I have managed to find a way to ram a large language model (LLM) into this project.
 But you know what, it might just work...

 **Update**: It works horribly, but it works! 🤣.
 Still need to do a lot more prompt engineering to get this to work well, but it's a start.
+**Update Update**: I know how to make this work much better and more reliable + latest models are better - going to refactor this soon.

 Idea here is to just send the metric data and prompt to a LLM (ChatGPT) and ask it if it thinks the metric looks anomalous.
 If it does, we alert.